WoshiWoshu/UDP_server_reusable/README.md

 From another computer :
 b) ./client
   Enter an inetAddr: [addr of the server].

+NOTE :

+The inet IP address of a computer can be found after doing "ifconfig -a" inside a terminal.

+EXEMPLE :

+Everything is detailed on the folder "Tutorial".